bitrise-io/addons-template-service/README.md

 This project imitates the Bitrise add-on interface, you have to implement, when you're developing an add-on for Bitrise.
 You can run it locally and test your service in action.

 The only requirement to develop a 3rd party Bitrise add-on is that the server must implement the Bitrise add-on interface.
 This contains 4 endpoint you have to handle a `/provision` endpoint with the methods: `POST`, `PUT`, `DELETE` and a `/login` endpoint with `POST` method.
 The `/provision` endpoints create, update and destroy the connection between your add-on and Bitrise.
 At the provisioning process you can specify the variables, which you want Bitrise to send to VMs for a build (e.g. access token, so the VM can authenticate to the add-on or the URL of your add-on).
-You can have as many addon server logic as you need, however this provision endpoint must use different authentication than the others, it must be the shared token that you will give to Bitrise to add your addon to the addon service.
+You can have as many addon server logic as you need, however the provision endpoints must use different authentication than the others, it must be the shared token that you will give to Bitrise, so your add-on can be added to the add-on service.

 We will need these infos when you want to add a new addon: https://github.com/bitrise-io/bitrise-addon-service/blob/master/_template/sample-addon.yml

 # Authentication

-All 3 endpoint requires authentication.
+All 3 provisioning endpoints require authentication.
 This must be the shared token from the shared configuration.
 The header key must be `Authentication` and the value can be the shared token itself.
 Beside of the 3 provision handler, all of your other endpoints must use different authentication.

 Example authentication header key-value pair:
  - `"Authentication" : "bitrise-shared-token"`